numpy/numpy/doc/source/reference/distutils_status_migration.rst

 Migration advice
 ----------------

-It is **not necessary** to migrate immediately - the release date for Python 3.12 is October 2023.
-It may be beneficial to wait with migrating until there are examples from other projects to follow (see below).

 There are several build systems which are good options to migrate to.
 Assuming you have compiled code in your package (if not, we recommend using Flit_) and you want to be using a well-designed, modern and reliable build system, we
 recommend:

 1. Meson_
-2. CMake_ (or scikit-build_ as an interface to CMake)
+2. CMake_ (or scikit-build-core_ as an interface to CMake)

 If you have modest needs (only simple Cython/C extensions, and perhaps nested ``setup.py`` files) and have been happy with ``numpy.distutils`` so far, you can also consider switching to ``setuptools``.
 Note that most functionality of ``numpy.distutils`` is unlikely to be ported to ``setuptools``.

 Moving to Meson
 ~~~~~~~~~~~~~~~

-SciPy is moving to Meson for its 1.9.0 release, planned for July 2022.
+SciPy has moved to Meson for its 1.9.0 release.
 During
-this process, any remaining issues with Meson's Python support and achieving
+this process, remaining issues with Meson's Python support and
-feature parity with ``numpy.distutils`` will be resolved. *Note: parity means a
+feature parity with ``numpy.distutils`` were resolved. *Note: parity means a
-large superset, but right now some BLAS/LAPACK support is missing and there are
+large superset, but right now some BLAS/LAPACK support is missing*.
-a few open issues related to Cython.* SciPy uses almost all functionality that
+SciPy uses almost all functionality that
 ``numpy.distutils`` offers, so if SciPy has successfully made a release with
 Meson as the build system, there should be no blockers left to migrate, and
 SciPy will be a good reference for other packages who are migrating.